-Helicopter or fixed wing flights are available to book a sensational experience flying over some of Australia's most barren, desolate and intriguing scenery.
+A Helicopter or fixed wing flight is available to book, flying over some of Australia's most barren, desolate and intriguing scenery.
 Fly out over the desert to experience this vast countryside from the best vantage point, ever!
 Take in the majesty of Uluru and the Olgas.
 Perhaps see wild camels and Australian wildlife as you fly overhead.

 The duration of the flights varies according to what you want to see.
 This really is a must tour as the perspective is totally different from the air.